Weakly tracially approximately representable actions: Introduction

 In this paper, we define a ``weak tracial” analog of the approximate representability for finite group actions (see Definition~\ref{Week.Ap.Rep.Def}) and show in Theorem~\ref{MainThmCoaction} that an outer action of a finite abelian group on an infinite-dimensional simple unital C*-algebra has the weak tracial Rokhlin property if and only if its dual is weakly tracially approximately representable, and vice versa.
 This is in fact a general duality result for finite group actions and generalizes the results of Izumi \cite{Iz1} in the setting of simple C*-algebras and the results of Phillips \cite{Ph14} on the dual actions.
-Also, we give examples of finite groups action which are weakly tracially approximately representable but not tracially approximately representable.
-(See Example~\ref{QuickExa} and Corollary~\ref{Cor29.08.21}.)
+Also, we give examples of finite group actions which are weakly tracially approximately representable but not tracially approximately representable (see the discussion after Theorem~\ref{MainThmCoaction} and Example~\ref{Exam2}) and also some other examples with or without being weakly tracially approximately representable.
+(See Example~\ref{Exam1}, Example~\ref{EXAmp3}, and Example~\ref{EXAmp4}.)

-The use of weakly tracially approximately representable actions does not restrict our attention only to the duality theorem for group actions.
-The notion plays an important role in the Cuntz semigroups and the radii of comparison of crossed products by group actions on C*-algebras and reflects an interesting application in the dynamical Cuntz semigroups.
-Let us briefly explain what these phenomena are.

-Roughly speaking, the Cuntz semigroup, introduced by Cuntz in \cite{Cun78}, is a useful way of adapting the ideas of Murray and von Neumann for studying projections to the setting of positive elements in C*-algebras.
-The key feature of the Cuntz semigroup has been reflected in work related to the Elliott classification program \cite{ET08}.
-The radius of comparison of a C*-algebra, introduced by Toms in \cite{Tom06}, is based on the Cuntz semigroup.
-Roughly speaking, for a unital C*-algebra $A$, the radius of comparison of $A$, denoted $\rc(A)$, is a numerical measure of the failure of traces to predict comparison of positive elements.
-Explicit computations of the Cuntz semigroups and the radii of comparison of crossed products by group actions on C*-algebras are often quite interesting and depend on the technical features of the actions (see \cite{ AVThesis, AV20, AGP19, GK10, Ni19, HP20, Ph16}).

-In Section~\ref{Sec4}, we first describe the notion of weak tracial strict approximate inneress for finite group actions on simple unital C*-algebras, which is a weakened version of weak tracial approximate representability and a generalization of definition~4.2 of \cite{AV20}.
-Further, we show that if $\alpha$ is a weakly tracially strictly approximately inner action of a finite group $G$ on an infinite-dimensional simple unital stably finite C*-algebra $A$, then: \begin{enumerate} \item The inclusion of $A$ in~$C^*(G, A, \alpha)$ induces an isomorphism from $\Cu_+ (A) \cup \{0\}$ to its range. \item The radii of comparison of $A$ and the crossed product are related by